Marker Logo

 Topics.
 This historical marker is listed in this topic list: Natural Resources.

 Location.
 34° 7.274′ N, 107° 13.911′ W. Marker is near Magdalena, New Mexico, in Socorro County.
-Marker is on U.S. 60, on the right when traveling west.
+It is on 1st Street (U.S. 60), on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Magdalena NM 87825, United States of America.
+Marker is at or near this postal address: 224 1st St, Magdalena NM 87825, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 10 miles of this marker, measured as the crow flies.
-Kelly (approx. half a mile away); a different marker also named Kelly (approx. half a mile away); Riley (approx. 0.7 miles away); Magdalena (approx. 1.4 miles away); a different marker also named Magdalena Fault (approx. 9 miles away); Magdalena Livestock Driveway (approx. 10 miles away).
+At least 6 other markers are within 10 miles of this marker, measured as the crow flies: Kelly (approx. half a mile away); a different marker also named Kelly (approx. half a mile away); Riley (approx. 0.7 miles away); Magdalena (approx. 1.4 miles away); a different marker also named Magdalena Fault (approx. 9 miles away); Magdalena Livestock Driveway (approx. 10 miles away).

 Paid Advertisement